Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 By: Tavaga Research

 Just before the death knell on Yes Bank was rung, there was another news electrifying the financial circuit.
-On March 4, the Supreme Court overturned a cautioning move from RBI that prevented trading in cryptocurrencies.
+On March 4, the Supreme Court overturned a cautioning move from RBI that prevented trading in cryptocurrencies in 2018.

 What is a cryptocurrency?